devd/Academic-Writing-Check/README.markdown

 *  ./checkwriting &lt;directory&gt; : In this case the script uses all &#42;.tex and &#42;.bbl files in the directory.
 If it doesn't find any, then it waits for input from stdin.
 *  ./checkwriting : With no files, the script waits for diff style input on STDIN.
 I use it this way often.
 Say, you made some changes to the manuscript.
 Just do git diff | ./checkwriting and you only have to look at new errors.

+### Notes on the warnings ###

+Some of the warnings are obvious, some aren't.
+The non-obvious ones are discussed here.

+* The typography warning: "add a \@" is to let LaTeX know when its end of line.
+  LaTeX assumes that a period ends a sentence, unless it follows a capital letter in which case it assumes that it is an abbreviation.
+So to let LaTex know that 'iOS.' is really end of sentence, write 'iOS\@.'

+### Acks ###
 The original idea and code for this came from Matt Might's [blog](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/)

 Here are some other links that might be useful (and might be integrated